Information on impact assessment requirements for marine licence applications.

 - consultations with authorities of other European Economic Area states

-If EIA consent is given, a decision on whether to grant a marine licence can then be taken.
-If EIA consent is refused, the application may not be granted.
+If EIA consent is given, a decision on whether to grant a marine licence can then be taken thereafter.
+If EIA consent is refused, the marine licence may not be granted.

 Marine conservation zone assessment